The Milky Way rises over Grand Teton National Park

 Watch the video below for more information on removing Amp Glow.

-I highly recommend using Long Exposure Noise Reduction on warm nights.
-It will completely remove 99% of the hot pixels in your photo, and it may reduce the Amp Glow.
+I highly recommend using Long Exposure Noise Reduction on warm nights or after you've been shooting for an hour.
+It will completely remove 99% of the hot pixels in your photo, and it can also remove Amp Glow!
 The image above shows a comparison of two Dark Frames.
 One was taken with LENR turned on, the other was taken with LENR off.
 I then used the Luminance Noise Reduction slider in Adobe Camera RAW to remove all the grain from the photo, allowing the hot pixels to become more visible.
 This should give you a clear look at just how effective LENR can be.

 Hot Pixels will look like bright, multi-colored dots in your image.
 The warmer it is outside, the more hot pixels you will see in your image.
 Long Exposure Noise Reduction should completely eliminate the hot pixels in your image.
 If you forget to enable Long Exposure Noise Reduction, and have an awesome image plagued by hot pixels, there are ways to fix it.